 - Translation Sheet for Daphne and Apollo: pdf and doc formats (beta ed., July 2017)

 - Commentary: Ovid’s Icarus and Daedalus (Metamorphoses 183-235) (coming in August 2017)

 - Translation Sheets for Icarus and Daedalus: pdf and doc formats (beta ed., August 2017)

 This pdf is a short 14-page commentary of Ovid’s Daphne and Apollo with 10 lines of Latin per page and all corresponding vocabulary and notes below the text.
 There are 26 core vocabulary words not included in the commentary, and they will soon be listed in a file below.
-Translation sheets will follow as well.
 This draft has not been revised and was originally designed impromptu for classroom use.
 All notes will undoubtedly be rewritten in a future revision.